OMNIALowCode/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

 Release Date: 2019-09-06

 ### Bugs:
- - ListParameters aren't applyed to the query when a lookup page change (navigation)
+ - ListParameters aren't applied to the query when a lookup page change (navigation)

 ## [3.0.307](#3.0.307)
 Release Date: 2019-09-02